nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](./images/ClickRun.png)

 You should note that this is a general overview of the Click functionality, and the `:Command` entity simply represents a Command to be called by the Parser.
-Another point for you to note is the difference between a Click exception and other exception.
+Another point for you to note is the difference between a Click exception and other exceptions.
 Click, as aptly referenced from our project, has unique exceptions that belong to our program.
 For instance, invalid dates extending beyond a  student's  matriculation,  or a  lack of entries when adding a journal.
 This is different from that of an "other" exception, which could be briefly categorized as a general exception.
 For instance, a `NumberFormatException` on the parsing of a String to an Integer.